 The DC carryout three-piece: fried wings, beef fried rice and a small cup of mumbo sauce in a stacked styrofoam clamshell, the closing-time order at every neighbourhood spot.

-The DC carryout (pronounced "carry-out" as one word) is the city's defining late-night plate-format: a styrofoam clamshell holding fried chicken wings or chicken pieces, a generous mound of beef-and-egg fried rice, and a portion cup of mumbo sauce on top.
+The DC carryout (pronounced "carry-out" as one word) is the city's defining late-night plate-format: a styrofoam clamshell holding fried chicken wings, a generous mound of beef-and-egg fried rice, and a portion cup of mumbo sauce on top.
 The format spread from Chinese-American takeaway counters across the city, mainly in Black neighbourhoods east of the Anacostia and along Georgia Avenue, through the 1970s and 1980s.
-The carryout plate is intentionally engineered as a single $10-12 meal that holds heat, travels in a bag and absorbs alcohol; it appears in every go-go-era reference and in dozens of DMV (DC-Maryland-Virginia) rap lyrics.
-Yum's, Wings-N-Things, Danny's Sub Shop and a hundred other carryouts run the format.
-The chicken should be deep-fried to order, the rice should be sticky, the mumbo sauce should be on top, never inside.
+The carryout plate is engineered as a single $10-12 meal that holds heat, travels in a bag and absorbs alcohol; it appears in every go-go-era reference and dozens of DMV rap lyrics.
+The chicken should be deep-fried to order, the rice sticky, the mumbo sauce on top.

 3 editor picks for Wings, fried rice and mumbo sauce (carryout plate) in Washington DC, ranked by editorial score.
 All Washington DC signature dishes · Wings, fried rice and mumbo sauce (carryout plate) across every city.